Ethen-007/Cryptic_Canvas/README.md

-# CRYPTO CANVAS - The Ultimate Image/Video Colorizer
+# CRYPTIC CANVAS - The Ultimate Image/Video Colorizer

 Welcome to our Image Colorizer project!
 Our tool allows you to effortlessly add vibrant color to your images and videos.
 Whether you want to bring old black-and-white photos to life or simply enhance the colors in your existing media, Cryptic Canvas has you covered.